Saggarwal9/Online-Courses-Notes/Inversion of Control/Source code/readme.md

 }
 </pre>

+We avoid component scannning in this approach by manually defining our beans and their dependencies.
-Every other step is the same as above (Step 1 and 2 first section).
+Every other step is the same as above (Step 3 and 4 first section).